KamilBynoe/profile-card-component-main/README.md

 ### What I learned

+Thing One: What are SVGs and how to use them?

+I'd never used SVGs in a project before to create a background.
+Using SVGs to create the bubble effect on this project was [REDACTED UNTIL I KNOW WHAT IT WAS LIKE]
 Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

 To see how you can add code snippets, see below: